 The Mobi extension does not provide any support for sound, and video in its files, though, the major difference between ePub and Mobi files is the unavailability of open standards in Mobi files.

 Thus, Mobi files are not publicly available.
 This format supports almost all eBook readers except Barnes and Nobel Nook.
 The PRC extension is also used by MOBI files.

 3. AZW and AZW3

 The AZW is Amazon’s own format of eBook files, for its Kindle users.
 AZW was launched back in 2007 for the first time.
-After four years of the launching, the AZW Company introduced the new AZW3 alongside the introduction of Kindle Fire.
+After four years of the launch, the AZW Company introduced the new AZW3 alongside the introduction of the Kindle Fire.

 Back in 2005, Amazon purchased Mobipocket, and following that event, amazon launched its own format of eBooks for Kindle.
-Later on, we have noticed a visible similarity between Mobi format and AWZ format of Amazon.
+Later on, we noticed a visible similarity between the Mobi format and the AWZ format of Amazon.